Walmart targets Amazon’s Kindle empire by selling Rakuten’s Kobo ereaders

-Walmart and Japanese ecommerce giant Rakuten today announced a wide-reaching strategic partnership designed to push each other’s products and services in Japan and the U.S.
+Walmart and Japanese ecommerce giant Rakuten today announced a wide-reaching strategic partnership that allows them to push each other’s products and services in Japan and the U.S.

 As part of the deal, Walmart and Rakuten will launch a new online grocery delivery service in Japan via Walmart’s local Seiyu GK subsidiary.
-The joint venture, which will be known as Rakuten Seiyu Netsuper, is expected to launch in the second half of 2018 with a focus on “quality” and “low prices,”
+The joint venture, which will be known as Rakuten Seiyu Netsuper, is expected to launch in the second half of 2018 with a focus on “quality” and “low prices.”

-“Rakuten is a strong ecommerce business, and we’re excited to collaborate with the top online shopping destination in Japan,” said Walmart president and CEO Doug McMillon in a press release.
+“Rakuten is a strong ecommerce business, and we’re excited to collaborate with the top online shopping destination in Japan,” said Walmart president and CEO Doug McMillon, in a press release.
 “Here in Japan, and everywhere we operate, we’re constantly exploring new ways to make every day easier for customers by offering great experiences in stores, online, via mobile — no matter how customers want to shop.”

 Booking sales